SergeyIvanovDevelop/DEB-Package-Creation/README.md

 In the terminal for executing this command, 2 questions will be asked.

 1st question:
-"Type of package: (single, indep, library, python) [s/i/l/p]?".
+Type of package: (single, indep, library, python) [s/i/l/p]?".

 Must select "s"<br>